Radar, Gun Laying, Mk. I and Mk. II: Basic design

-The separate range and bearing receiver units could operate on a number of frequency bands.
+The separate range and bearing receiver units could operate on several frequency bands.
 A common oscillator was used by both receivers, which was sent into the four-tube radio frequency (RF) section.
 The frequency of the oscillator could be switched between two broad bands, LF band from 54.5 to 66.7 MHz, and the HF band from 66.7 to 84.0 MHz.
 The receivers were then fine-tuned using conventional rotating iron cores, which were mechanically connected to tune both receivers from a single dial.
-To correct for slight differences in the two receivers, the output of one of the cores could be adjusted by sliding a copper ring along post on the core.
+To correct for slight differences in the two receivers, the output of one of the cores could be adjusted by sliding a copper ring along a post.
 To ensure that the signal would not reflect off of one of the RF stages, the range receiver added a buffer circuit at the end of RF stage.

 Displays and interpretation

 The range signal was received on a single half-wave dipole mounted at the middle of the horizontal antenna array, fed into a four-tube RF receiver, and then into a four-tube intermediate frequency (IF) system.
 The output was fed directly into the lower Y-axis plate of one of the two CRTs.
 The upper plate on the Y-axis was fed the output of a calibrator, allowing it to be adjusted so the beam was centred vertically.
-Signals being received from the antenna would thus cause the beam to deflect downward to produce a blip, as in the case of Chain Home.
+Signals being received from the antenna would thus cause the beam to deflect downward to produce a blip, as in Chain Home.

 The X-axis of the system was fed by a time base generator that pulled the beam from left to right across the screen.
 Normally a time base is triggered to start its sweep as soon as the signal from the transmitter is seen, but as noted above, this would not provide the accuracy required for this role.
 Instead, the time base was set to span the screen at a much faster rate, representing only a portion of the signal's overall flight time.
 Triggering the time base was accomplished using a very accurate oil-filled potentiometer which exponentially increased the charge in a capacitor bank until it reached a trigger value.
 A very complex grounding system was needed to ensure the accuracy of the voltages leaving the potentiometer system, as any stray voltages could overwhelm the signal.

-To make a range measurement, the operator would turn the potentiometer dial in an effort to get the leading edge of the target blip to line up with a vertical line on the CRT.
+There were two operators of the measurement displays.
+To make a range measurement, the range operator would turn the potentiometer dial in an effort to get the leading edge of the target blip to line up with a vertical line on the CRT.
 The range was not read off the CRT, but the dial.
 The dial also turned a magslip, or selsyn as it is more commonly known today.
 The output of the magslip was used to directly turn the controls on the predictor, allowing the radar to continually update the range measurement.